HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 on caloric intake and exercise needed to maintain weight loss.
 At 62 weeks, participants had regained a mean of about half

+their lost weight.
 Caloric restriction and weight loss were associated with dramatic

 increases in hormones (such as ghrelin), which increase appetite and energy storage, and with dramatic decreases in multiple